 How do I buy real estate with my IRA?
-This is one of the most common questions that Midland IRA is asked.
+This is one of the most common questions that Midland Trust is asked.
 Purchasing real estate in your IRA isn’t that much different from a typical purchase of investment property.
 There are a few additional steps, but as one of the nation’s leading self-directed plan administrators, Midland walks you through most of them, ensures the paperwork is in order, and takes care of the transaction inside your IRA.

 Below are the steps that outline how these acquisitions work:

 Open a self-directed account with Midland.
 You can choose a traditional or Roth IRA, a SEP or SIMPLE IRA, or an individual(k).
 Health and educational savings plans can also be self-directed.

 Once established, the account can be funded in several ways.
 You can make a contribution, which cannot exceed the yearly contribution limit for your plan type.
 You can also transfer or rollover funds from an existing retirement plan into your new self-directed account.

 Next, identify the investment property that you wish to buy.
 Before purchasing real estate in your IRA, perform due diligence and enough research to ensure the property is a good investment and that the people you are dealing with are reputable.
 This is critical because you certainly don’t want to become a victim of fraud.

 You must also be familiar with prohibited transactions and disqualified persons.
 There are certain rules that govern IRAs and understanding them will help you invest within the limits set forth by the IRS.
 For instance, you are not able to vacation in a property your IRA owns.
 Additionally, you are not able to sell a property you personally own to your IRA or purchase an investment the account owns.
 Your IRA may not purchase an asset from or sell an asset to any other disqualified person, either.

 - the IRA holder and his or her spouse

 - the IRA holder’s lineal descendants, ascendants and their spouses